intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 # Text Generation
 We provide the inference benchmarking script `run_generation.py` for large language models text generation.<br/>
-Support large language models, such as GPT-J, LLaMA, GPT-Neox.<br/>
+Support large language models, such as GPT-J, LLaMA, GPT-Neox, OPT.<br/>
 And script `run_generation_with_deepspeed.py` for distributed with DeepSpeed.<br/>
 And script `run_model_int8.py` for int8.<br/>